 The UK is the most active technology market in Europe.
-Back in 2010, there were only two European technology companies, founded after 2000, valued at \$1 billion.
-Today, there are 84 with a billion-dollar valuation, and 27 of these are UK-based1.
-Despite the political uncertainty surrounding Brexit, the UK continues to foster entrepreneurial talent and there is no shortage of quality companies looking for capital.
+Back in 2010, there were only two European technology companies, founded after 2000, valued at \$1 billion or more.
+In 2020, there are 112 with over a billion-dollar valuation, and 30 of these are UK-based.

+Despite the political uncertainty surrounding Brexit and the macroeconomic challenges presented by the Coronavirus pandemic, the UK continues to foster entrepreneurial talent and there is no shortage of quality companies looking for capital.

 The Board believes the Company needs three essential ingredients to be successful.
 The first is deal flow.
-Octopus Ventures engages with thousands of potential investment opportunities each year, and reviews more than 1,100 in detail.
-This means they can be highly selective and pick those they believe offer the best potential for investment.
-They maintain high standards as a result, and typically meet with just 160 of those companies and go on to invest into only around 10-20 new companies each year.
+Octopus Ventures engages with thousands of potential investment opportunities each year, and reviews more than 1,800 in detail and goes on to invest in about 1% of these.
+This means they can be highly selective and pick those they believe offer the best potential for investment and growth.

 The second key ingredient is resource.
-It is vital to have the right resources in place to support the businesses the Company invests in.
-Over time, the Ventures Team will selectively add new holdings and exit existing companies, but the primary focus will continue to be on developing existing holdings to help them realise their global ambitions.
+It is vital to have the right resources in place to support the businesses that Titan invests in.
+Over time, Octopus Ventures will selectively add new investments and exit existing companies, but the primary focus will continue to be on developing the existing portfolio to help them realise their global ambitions.
 The team has many years of experience supporting early stage companies and helping them grow.
-This includes helping portfolio companies to build and grow the optimal management teams to achieve their ambitious growth, and Octopus Ventures has invested further in dedicated resource to help them do this.
+This includes helping portfolio companies to build and nurture the high-performance management teams to achieve their ambitious growth, and Octopus Ventures has invested further in resource to help them do this.
+Octopus Ventures has a dedicated portfolio talent team in place to help establish the skills and processes that will scale a business we're backing - at speed if necessary.
 They also help businesses prepare to succeed in new international markets.
-In fact, 65% of portfolio companies generate revenues outside Europe, and 65% have international offices2.
-That is why the team has invested in an office in New York and have Operating Partners based in Shanghai, Singapore and the West Coast of the USA.
+In fact, 63% of portfolio companies generate revenues outside Europe, and 58% have international offices.
+That is why the team has invested in an office in New York and a network that reaches from China to Silicon Valley.

 The third ingredient for success is the ability to invest in small businesses throughout their growth journey.
-It is important to have enough cash on hand to make the most of the opportunities we invest into by continuing to make follow-on investments into our existing portfolio as well as adding selected new companies to the portfolio.
+It is important to have enough cash on hand to make the most of the opportunities we invest into, this includes making follow-on investments into our existing portfolio as well as adding selected new companies to the portfolio.
 It is thanks to our Shareholders and their continuing support that Titan has been able to excel in this area.